 Rivaroxaban Abuse and Addiction Treatment Options

 Rivaroxaban — sold under the brand name Xarelto — is a medication used to treat or prevent blood clots.
 Like all prescription medications, it can be easily misused.
 Taking more than the recommended dosage or take the drug in a different way can be a problem.
-Addiction can develop among past addicts.
-But it can also happen to patients who have never suffered from addiction in the past.
+Rivaroxaban addiction can develop in patients who both have and have not struggled with addiction in the past.

 Misuse of prescription medication can lead to lifelong dependency.
 It can slowly interrupt an addict’s everyday life and threaten their survival.
 But there is help for anyone suffering from prescription medication misuse.
 According to the National Center for Drug Abuse Statistics, more than 9.4 million Americans reported abusing a prescription psychotherapeutic medication in the month before answering the survey.